Endogen/lamden-python-dev/README.md

 #### Stamps (fee)

 We will also need to define how much [stamps](https://contracting.lamden.io/concepts/stamps) we want to use (which is basically a way to determine the maximum fee that we are willing to pay for sending a transaction - similar to gas on Ethereum).
-Transactions only use the stamps they need.
+Transactions only use the stamps they need to process the given request.
 If you define a higher amount than needed then you won't automatically be charged that amount.
 A generally good value for `stamps` is `100`.

-Stamps are converted to TAU (the native coin on the Landom blockchain) automatically based on the type of operation that needs to be executed by the node and that is defined in the transaction.
+Stamps are converted to TAU (the native coin on the Lamden blockchain) automatically based on how much computing power is needed to process a given transaction.

 #### Coins (TAU)

 To be able to send TAU around and pay for stamps we need a balance first.
 Let's get some Testnet TAU (also called "dTAU") so that we can try things out.
-There is a [Lamden Faucet](https://developers.lamden.io/testnet) that you can use to get dTAU.
+There is a [Lamden Faucet](https://developers.lamden.io/testnet) that you can use once a day to get 500 dTAU.

 #### Contract & function